 ineffective, to avoid the actress' bump being noticed, such as:

-The actress wears lots of loose, baggy clothes to conceal the hump.
+- The actress suddenly wears lots of loose, baggy clothing and heavy overcoats to conceal the hump.
 This can be very conspicuous if the character normally wears form-fitting clothing.

-- The use of Scenory Censors: for example, she carries lots of paper bags in front of her belly, or stands (like pictured at top) behind chairs, countertops, or other objects that block the view of her below her midsection.
+- The use of Scenery Censors: for example, she carries lots of paper bags in front of her belly, or stands (as pictured above) behind chairs, countertops, or other objects that block the view of her below her midsection.

 Alternatively, the character might just be written to put on a lot of weight, due to a sudden "eating binge" or whatever (see "Frasier" below).
-Note that this trope does not include cases where the actress' pregnancy is written into the show - that's Written-In Infirmity.
-Nor should it be confused with a character hiding her pregnancy in-story, which is My Secret Pregnancy.
+Note that this trope does not include cases where the actress' pregnancy is written into the show - that's Written-In Infirmity

 open/close all folders

-Penelope Cruz became pregnant during the filming of Pirates of the Caribbean: On Stranger Tides, so her sister (also an actress) acted as her stand-in during some of the more action-heavy scenes.
+- Penélope Cruz became pregnant during the filming of Pirates of the Caribbean: On Stranger Tides, so her identical twin sister (also an actress) acted as her stand-in during some of the more action-heavy scenes.